jaredo/jeigen/README.md

+**Note:** this is a fork of jeigen with some additional code to perform Randomised SVDs added.
+It is licensed under GPL3.0

+See https://github.com/hughperkins/jeigen for the official jeigen repository.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*